alexblackie/OverThere/README.md

     --src overthere-1.0.0.zip
 ```

-Finally, set `TARGET_HOSTNAME` in the App Settings to where we want the
+Finally, set `TARGET_HOSTNAME` in the App Settings to the target domain we want
-function to redirect requests:
+this app to redirect to.

 ```
 $ az functionapp config appsettings set \